 You’ve experienced a Roman metropolis from two millenia ago, so now delve into the captivating culture of one of southern Italy’s most vibrant modern cities.
 Read tips for taking the train from Pompeii to Naples.

 Be sure to complete your visit of Pompeii with a stop at the National Archaeological Museum while in Naples, where many of the artifacts unearthed at the ruins are now displayed.
-And don’t attempt to drive in Naples!
-Famously one of the world’s most challenging cities to navigate by car, Naples is much better reached by train.
+The train will be the best way to travel this route, as Naples is famously known as one of the world’s most challenging cities to navigate by car.

 Frequent Trains from Pompeii to Naples

 The train line connecting the Pompei Scavi-Villa Misteri station serving the Pompeii archaeological site and Naples’ central Napoli Piazza Garibaldi station is called the Circumvesuviana.
 This train, which runs between Naples and Sorrento 2 to 3 times per hour all day long, is a slow commuter line that travels along the base of Mt.
 Vesuvius and stops at a number of stations along the way.

 The Circumvesuviana train trip between Pompeii and Naples can take between 35 and 45 minutes, depending upon how many stops the train makes en route, and tickets cost about $4.

 The Circumvesuviana runs less frequently on weekends and holidays.